 Assuming every hotel in the same sestiere offers the same convenience.

-Quiet versus famous
+Quiet versus centrality

 Arrival friction

-Room size expectations
+Room size and layout

 Hotel style fit